sunilprajapati150/is210-week-07-synthesizing/README.rst

-    It's important to note that while such a solution could indeed provide a base for such a system, you should not use this solution, unaltered, in any production context as passwords as this implementation is incomplete.
+    It's important to note that while such a solution could indeed provide a base for such a system, you should not use this solution, unaltered, in any production context as this implementation is incomplete.

 Specifications
 ^^^^^^^^^^^^^^